What is the bring-forward rule and how does it work?

 Cover image source: Rawpixel.com (Shutterstock).

-This content was reviewed by Sub Editor Tom Letts and Deputy Editor Sean Callery as part of our fact-checking process.
+This article was reviewed by our Sub Editor Tom Letts and Deputy Editor Sean Callery before it was updated, as part of our fact-checking process.